-We wish to tell you that you can bypass Apple Music’s region lock by simply using a VPN, but unfortunately, it doesn’t work that way.
+We wish to tell you that you can bypass Apple Music’s region lock by simply using, but unfortunately, it doesn’t work that way.

 Apple has gone the extra mile to make sure that its customers can’t simply spoof their location to access geo-restricted content.

 However, creating a new iTunes account and linking it to the country you desire seems to work flawlessly.